simultechnology/kind-setup-workspace/docs/get-etcd-values.md

-# how to get values of etcd from local machine
+# how to get values of etcd pod from local machine

 ## install etcd on your machine

-### on root directroy of this project
+### on root directory of this project

 ```
 sh scripts/etcd-download.sh